BelieveDiffusion/tutorials/consistent_character_embedding/README.md

 We'll start by generating a coarse comparison between every 20 steps of the training, so we can see roughly where the embedding "turned" into our character.

 Note that the `Prompt` field specifies a particular generation of the embedding's training - `fr3nchl4dysd15-20`.
-We know we have a file with the name `fr3nchl4dysd15-20.pt` in the `embeddings` folder, and so that iteration of the embedding training will be used by default with this prompt.
+We know we have a 20-steps-of-training embedding file with the name `fr3nchl4dysd15-20.pt` in the `embeddings` folder, and so that iteration of the embedding will be used by default with this prompt.

 Next, from the `Script` drop-down menu, select `X/Y/Z plot`.
 Set `X type` to `Prompt S/R`.
 Set `Y type` and `Z type` to `Nothing`.